 how your blood clots.

 Antinuclear antibody test.
 These antibodies are found in people with lupus.

-Antiphospolipid antibody test.
-These antibodies are found in people with abnormal blood clots.
+Antiphospholipid antibody test.
+These antibodies are found in people with abnormal

 Ultrasound, to look for clots in your arteries or veins